jotasi/arXivQuerPy/README.md

 ## Automation

 To get a daily update, you can add the script to your crontab.
-E.g. to run the script Monday to Friday at 7am:
+E.g. to run the script Monday to Friday at 7am add two lines to your crontab:

-    crontab -e  # Now add the following line and then save 0 7 * * 1,2,3,4,5   python /path/to/arXivQuerPy.py -e email@uni-mainz.de\
+    crontab -e  # Now add the following lines and then save 0 7 * * 2,3,4,5   python /path/to/arXivQuerPy.py -e email@uni-mainz.de\
-            -a /path/to/Authors.txt -t /path/to/titles -C category -s
+            -a /path/to/Authors.txt -t /path/to/titles -C category -s 0 7 * * 1   python /path/to/arXivQuerPy.py -e email@uni-mainz.de\
+            -a /path/to/Authors.txt -t /path/to/titles -C category -sl 3